Ears as Hair

 Comics — Books

-- Usagi Yojimbo: The hero, Miyamoto Usagi, most often has his ears pulled into a ponytail, or possibly a top-knot.
+- Usagi Yojimbo: The hero, Miyamoto Usagi, most often has his ears pulled into a Samurai Ponytail.
 When he puts on a hat or a helmet, they disappear completely.

 - Lampshaded once when Usagi thinks he heard his son shouting to him from a great distance (he was), and wonders if he's tied his ears too tight.